Tatsi/Graphics-Projects/README.md

 Quickly done interactive application to test WebGL performance across different mobile devices.
 It uses [Three.js](https://threejs.org/) library to make scene setup easier.
 This was done for WWW Applications course to perform a benchmark on various mobile devices.
 The aim was to find out how well mobile browsers support
 WebGL and how well they perform.
-The source code can be found in [https://github.com/Tatsi/WebGLGame](GitHub repo).
+The source code can be found in [this GitHub repo](https://github.com/Tatsi/WebGLGame).

 # Image processing